csinchok/chipy-fcc-presentation/PITCHME.md

 ![Comment Rates](images/unprecedented-rates.png)

-+++

 ---

 # Bot #2: "Free our internet"

 +++

 > In 2015, President Obama's FCC passed rules treating the Internet as a government regulated public utility for the first time in history.
-Those pushing hardest for the new rules were Silicon Valley monopolies like Google and leftist globalists like George Soros.
+Those pushing hardest for the new rules were Silicon Valley monopolies like Google and leftist globalists like George Soros...
->
-> Google in fact visited the White House more than 427 times during the Obama years.
-Leftist foundations like Soros' Open Society and the Ford Foundation spent almost $200 million pushing for the rule change.
->
-> Now we know why.
-In less than two years big tech and their liberal allies have taken total control of our information and communications platforms.
-They have used their power to flatten competitors, ban speech, censor content, routinely violate our privacy, and silence dissenting voices.
->
-> While Obama's goal clearly benefited radical progressives, leftist political candidates, and his Silicon Valley corporate cronies it destroyed the free and open Internet by establishing them as our information gatekeepers.
->
+>...
-> I strongly encourage the FCC to oppose efforts by the TechLeft and liberal globalists to take over our Internet.
+>...I strongly encourage the FCC to oppose efforts by the TechLeft and liberal globalists to take over our Internet.
 Please roll back President Obama's disastrous rules immediately.
 The future of a free and open Internet is at stake.

 +++